Git-With-Chris/LifeMap/README.md

 ## Overview

-The **Grim Graphr (2019) Shiny App** is an interactive data visualization tool built using Shiny, Leaflet, Plotly, and other R packages.
+The **Grim Graphr (2019) Shiny App** is an interactive data dashboard tool built using Shiny, Leaflet, Plotly, and other R packages.
 It allows users to explore and analyze death rates across different countries, age groups, and causes of death for the year 2019.

 ## Features